Bojan Bogdanović: New York Knicks (2024)

 On 8 February 2024, Bogdanović and Alec Burks were traded to the New York Knicks in exchange for Ryan Arcidiacono, Malachi Flynn, Evan Fournier, Quentin Grimes and two second-round picks.
 On 30 April 2024, it was announced that Bogdanović would miss the remainder of the 2024 NBA playoffs after undergoing season-ending surgeries on his left foot and left wrist.
 On 6 July 2024, Bogdanović was traded back to the Brooklyn Nets alongside Mamadi Diakite, Shake Milton who was signed and traded, four unprotected first-round picks, an unprotected pick swap and a second-round pick in exchange for Mikal Bridges, Keita Bates-Diop and a second–round pick.
 The trade was notable for being the first trade between the two rival franchises since 1983.

 Bogdanović's injuries prevented him from playing for the Nets.
 On 19 February 2025, it was announced that Bogdanovic would undergo a season ending foot surgery.
 He was waived later that day to free up roster space for Killian Hayes.
-On 29 June 2025, Bogdanović announced his retirement from the NBA, citing his recurring foot injuries.
+On 29 June 2025, Bogdanović announced his retirement, citing his recurring foot injuries.